- What is it?

 If a file is listed as a "Parent master" for a file that is being loaded, the game will load the parent master automatically, and fail if it isn't found.
 This is called a dependency.

-The CS will also properly load at least several Parent masters automatically when loading a plugin (Morrowind.esm, Tribunal.esm, Bloodmoon.esm, +Tamriel_Data.esm will load on their own if a file has them for parents) but can fail to load with more masters if they haven't been manually selected.
+The CS will also properly load at most four Parent masters automatically when loading a plugin (Morrowind.esm, Tribunal.esm, Bloodmoon.esm, +Tamriel_Data.esm will load on their own if a file has them for parents) but will fail to load with five or more masters if they haven't been manually selected.

 The game and the CS will give a warning if the master file is different from the one that was recorded as parent. (see below in "Parenting")